 Adult ADHD is usually undiagnosed and untreated, despite availability of effective evidence-based treatments.
 Current adult ADHD screening scales are typically calibrated to the Diagnostic and Statistical Manual of Mental Disorders – 4th edition (DSM-IV), but in fact the 5th edition (DSM-5TM) provides a wider scope for screening criteria.
 This study aimed to update the World Health Organization Adult ADHD Self-Report Scale (ASRS) to more closely align with the expanded criteria of DSM-5TM.

-The ASRS scale was developed with support from Shire Pharmaceuticals
+The ASRS scale was developed with support from Shire Pharmaceuticals, now part of Takeda

 The study was based on two general population samples and one clinical sample.